Undiluted7027/BugFoundry/README.md

 as all the members were familiar with that particular environment.

 ## How to Run System - Linux
-1. Download the repository and unzip the file
+1. Download the Bug Foundry **linux branch** repository and unzip the file
 2. Open the terminal
 3. Navigate to the file in the terminal
 4. In the file, create a new directory called "build":